E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 In an ideal gas, where the angle :math:`\psi_{ik}` is randomly distributed, :math:`q\simeq0`.
 On the other side, :math:`S_k\simeq 0` if the density fluctuations are large enough.

+As a result of the analysis, a file `TETRADAT` is produced, whose columns are :math:`\textrm{snapshot index}, q, S_k`, the instantaneous values of the order parameters defined above.
+At the end of the file, the averages and standard errors (computed assuming the snapshots are uncorrelated) of both order parameters are given.

 Background Information
 ______________________